JakubJagodzinski/shopberry-backend/README.md

    * Adding products to the wishlist
    * Removing products from the wishlist
 4. Orders & Shopping:
-   * Adding products to the cart
+   * Adding products to the cartEntry
-   * Removing products from the cart
+   * Removing products from the cartEntry
-   * Modifying the quantity of products in the cart
+   * Modifying the quantity of products in the cartEntry
-   * Finalizing an order from the cart
+   * Finalizing an order from the cartEntry
    * Adding coupons/promotion codes
    * Viewing order history